samr/fileblink.nvim/README.md

     autoload_fileblinkrc = true,
 ```

-Note that if you override a specific setting (e.g. `extension_maps`), either in the global configuration or in a config
+Note that if you override a specific default setting, it will entirely replace the value rather than doing a merge of
-file, that it will be entirely replace and not add-to the existing values.
-However, if you overwrite only
-`extension_maps` then the above default `root_markers` will still be defined as the default specified above.
+what was there.
+For example, when loading the above example `.fileblinkrc` file, it will replace the default
+`extension_maps` value such that there is no mapping for going between "html" and "js" files.
+However, a merge is done
+across all the settings such that, in that example, the `cache_size` will remain 10000, since it was not overridden or
+specified explicitly.

 ## Thanks